 The 1950s grew from a shaky start.
-Some of the pupils who had been evacuated to Cheltenham returned to their homes, but the the years of the baby boom, the late forties and early fifties, promoted an expansion of housing in and around Cheltenham and this, together with a greater feeling of security and settlement helped to keep up the pupil numbers at Airthrie.
+Some of the pupils who had been evacuated to Cheltenham returned to their homes, but the the years of the baby boom, the late 40s and early 50s, promoted an expansion of housing in and around Cheltenham and this, together with a greater feeling of security and settlement, helped to keep up the pupil numbers at Airthrie.

 Twins Harry and John Malone moved to Cheltenham from Holland and attended Airthrie during 1955 and 56.
 Regrettably, John passed away in Canada in July 2014 after a short but aggressive illness, but when his daughter was sorting out his effects she came across a school cap.
 She did not know where it was from but sent a photo of it to her uncle, John's twin brother Harry (who lives in Queensland, Australia) and this act opened a new chapter on 'Airthrie in the 50s'.
 Harry was able to tell her that the cap was from Airthrie in Cheltenham which was their first UK school after leaving Holland.
 Although their father was British, a Colonel in the Indian army educated at Edinburgh and Sandhurst, their mother was Dutch.
 They had met in Singapore after the Second World War, following her release from a Japanese camp in (Dutch) Indonesia where she had been interned for the duration of the war.
 When her husband was re-posted, she returned to Holland, but later moved to the UK.
 At the time that Harry and John arrived in Cheltenham, they did not speak English, but like most 7 year olds they quickly assimilated and their rapid progress was documented in their 1955 Spring school report signed by J N Browne (Joey).
 “Harry is overcoming the language difficulty.
 We are very pleased with his progress”.